ProShares - Online Retail ETF (ONLN) Stock Analysis

 ONLN Valuation & Market Position

-Relative to its peer group, ONLN's quantitative score of 44/100 is below the peer average of 70/100.
+With a $62.5M market cap, ProShares - Online Retail ETF sits in the micro-cap segment of the market.
+Relative to its peer group, ONLN's quantitative score of 44/100 is below the peer average of 71/100.

 ONLN Financials